Disinformation Issue Page Hero Image

 It’s an election year, and disinformation is in the news once again.

-Unfortunately, these escalating threats to our democracy come at a time when social media platforms have scaled back their content moderation programs, and aggressive legal and legislative pressure from politicians has put a chill on counter-disinformation research and coordination
+These escalating threats to our democracy come at a time when social media platforms have scaled back their content moderation programs, and aggressive legal and legislative pressure from politicians has put a chill on counter-disinformation research and coordination.

-This moment calls for innovative approaches to tackling false information, and PEN America is ready to support journalistspolicy makers, and communities across the country.
-We’re excited to share our plans for the Disinformation and Community Engagement program and invite you to get involved.
+This moment calls for innovative approaches to tackling false information, and PEN America is supporting journalists, policy makers, and communities across the country in fighting disinformation.
+We invite you to get involved.

 LEARN MORE